robotraconteur/robotraconteur/docs/python/source/tutorial/iRobotCreatePythonExample.rst

 device (COM1, COM2, etc on Windows).
 The class shown above is mostly a skeleton class that needs to be filled in further to have functionality beyond simply driving.

-Note that the function drive has a ``with self._lock`` block protecting the code within the function.
-Robot Raconteur is multi-threaded, meaning that all members including functions can be called *concurrently*, meaning that if there is an operation or data structure that can be corrupted by simultaneous access, it is necessary to use a *thread lock*, also-known-as a *mutex*.
+The function "Drive" has a ``with self._lock`` block protecting the code within the function.
+Robot Raconteur is multi-threaded, meaning that all members including functions can be called *concurrently*.
+If there is an operation or data structure that can be corrupted by simultaneous access, it is necessary to use a *thread lock*, also-known-as a *mutex*.
 In the ``__init__`` for class ``Create_impl``, the ``self._lock`` variable is set to a new instance of ``threading.RLock()``.
 When used with the ``with`` statement, it will lock itself so only one block can